-We have audited the accompanying financial statements of University Park Phase I and II at Salisbury University (the Project), a project of Maryland Economic Development Corporation (MEDCO), as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of University Park Phase I and II at Salisbury University (the Project), a project of Maryland Economic Development Corporation (MEDCO), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of University Park Phase I and II at Salisbury University as of June 30, 2022 and 2021, and the respective changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of University Park Phase I and II at Salisbury University as of June 30, 2023 and 2022, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.